 At first I felt the book was trying too hard to convince me to worry: “we’re far more worried than we think we are” (page 10); “you are worried” (page 13); “you may be worrying more than you realize” (page 43); but after that it seemed to settle down and focus more constructively as expressed in its subtitle, Choosing Faith in a World of Worry.

-I appreciate the way the author defines fear, anxiety, and worry.
+I appreciate the way author Amy Simpson defines fear, anxiety, and worry.
 She recognizes anxiety disorders as illnesses that require medical attention and counseling.
-And while she says, “This is not a book with five easy steps to free yourself from anxiety” (page 9), the book does offer some practical strategies for dealing with worry–both on the level of changing behaviour and on the deeper level of trusting God with our worries and with changing our lives.
+And while she says, “This is not a book with five easy steps to free yourself from anxiety” (page 9), the book offers some practical strategies for dealing with worry–both on the level of changing behaviour and on the deeper level of trusting God with our worries and with changing our lives.

 As part of my one word for 2015: Release, I especially appreciate these three strategies for choosing faith instead of worry: